MaskingTechnology/jitar/CONTRIBUTING.md

 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `main`.
-2. If you've added code that should be tested, add tests.
+1. If you've added code that should be tested, add tests.
-3. If you've changed APIs, update the documentation.
+1. If you've changed APIs, update the documentation.
-4. Ensure the test suite passes.
+1. Ensure the test suite passes.
-5. Make sure your code lints.
+1. Make sure your code lints.
-6. If you haven't already, complete the Contributor License Agreement ("CLA").
+1. If you haven't already, complete the Contributor License Agreement ("CLA").
+1. For commits we use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/).

 ## Contributor License Agreement ("CLA")